 I graduated with a bachelor's degree in Biochemistry from the University of Cape Coast, Ghana in 2019 and a master’s degree in food science and technology with a specialization in Bioinformatics from the University of Nebraska in 2023.

-I recieved my B.S. in Bioinformatics from University of Nebraska at Omaha, where I became interested in how to use and incorporate Omics data for space agriculture.
-My research is focused on identifying, undestanding, and predicting crop growth responses to space conditions.
+I received my B.S. in Bioinformatics from University of Nebraska at Omaha, where I became interested in how to use and incorporate Omics data for space agriculture.
+My research is focused on identifying, understanding, and predicting crop growth responses to space conditions.

 I graduated with a BSc in Biotechnology and, minor in entrepreneurship from University of Tehran, Iran.